Karcen/zhengjiacheng.github.io/README.md

   📝 Submitted to *One Earth*

 ### ✅ Published

+- **Zheng, J., Khan, J., & Alam, Z.** (2025).
+  *Agglomeration economies and regional inequalities: Theory and evidence from provincial China*
+  📝 *Journal of Chinese Economic and Business Studies*

 - **Khan, J., Li, Y., & Mahsud, Q. J.**
   *Linkages and structural changes in the Chinese financial sector, 1996–2018: A network and input–output approach*